Topaz (Marvel Comics): Fictional character biography

+The character's origins and real name are unknown, even to herself.
+As a child, Topaz was found by the sorcerer Taboo, who was living in an Indian prison camp at the time.
+Wishing to use her magical abilities to his own ends, Taboo adopted her and named her Topaz.
+He used her as a familiar and taught her several spells.
+Years later, Taboo forces Topaz to use her powers to control Jack Russell.
+Cast out by Taboo after refusing to kill Russell, Topaz helps Russell learn to control his werewolf powers, and becomes his lover.

-Topaz also temporarily destroyed the villain known as Mephisto, but the demon-lord's minions managed to trap her in another dimension with a spell that would remove another portion of her soul and rob her of her empathic powers if she ever left that realm.
-Later, Mephisto was revealed to be alive, and after he was once again destroyed by Franklin Richards of the Fantastic Four, Topaz was freed from her imprisonment.
-Her soul was eventually restored by Doctor Strange and the alien sorcerer known as Urthona.
+After Topaz destroys Mephisto, Mephisto's minions trap her in another dimension with a spell that would remove a portion of her soul and rob her of her empathic powers if she ever leaves the realm.
+Later, Mephisto is revealed to be alive.
+After he is destroyed by Franklin Richards, Topaz is freed from her imprisonment.
+Her soul is eventually restored by Doctor Strange and Urthona.

-As Topaz reached the age of 21, her powers reached their full potential, and she used them to heal the wounds of Doctor Strange's loyal servant, Wong.
-She left Strange's side when he briefly turned to the black magics, but later returned to aid him in his fight against Dormammu.

-Later, Topaz led the quiet life for a while, running a bar called The Voodoo Lounge.
-However, once Dormammu got word of her whereabouts, he sought revenge and had one of his agents enslave the young sorceress.
-Once again, Doctor Strange came to her rescue.
-Topaz later helped Doctor Strange in yet another battle, joining forces with Jennifer Kale and Satana against the Hellphyr force and fighting yet more zombies and demons.
-After winning this battle, Topaz decided to leave Strange's side yet again, and founded the group known as the Witches in order to protect the world from mystical threats and prevent would-be thieves from stealing the Kale family's Book of Shadows.
+Topaz has a quiet life for a while, running a bar called the Voodoo Lounge.
+However, once Dormammu learns her whereabouts, he seeks revenge and had one of his agents enslave her.
+Once again, Strange comes to Topaz's rescue.
+Topaz later helps Doctor Strange in yet another battle, joining forces with Jennifer Kale and Satana against the Hellphyr force and fighting zombies and demons.
+After winning this battle, Topaz founds the group known as the Witches in order to protect the world from mystical threats and prevent would-be thieves from stealing the Kale family's Book of Shadows.

 Powers and abilities

 Topaz possesses mystic abilities, including empathy, telepathy, and telekinesis.
 She can magnify or diminish emotions.
 She is able to infuse life energy, and heal injures.
 Topaz can serve as a familiar to other sorcerers, focusing and magnifying their abilities.
 She can absorb pain, suffering, hatred, and fear from others into herself.

-Additionally, she has taken two separate forms, one blonde European and one brunette Indian.